-Internet phone service is a relatively new option.
-Some services/programs such as MSN Messenger (see www.msn.com) or Skype (see www.skype.com) allow for free or relatively inexpensive voice and video communication between computers that have the software installed or for computer-to-telephone communication.
+Internet phone service: Some services/programs such as MSN Messenger (see www.msn.com) or Skype (see www.skype.com) allow for free or relatively inexpensive voice and video communication between computers that have the software installed or for computer-to-telephone communication.

 - You have a few options for mailing that may differ depending upon the destination and content of your letter or package.
 There is a stamp vending machine located in the ground level of the MCB that sells regular U.S. stamps, postcard stamps and airmail stamps.
 Consider the following when planning to mail letters or packages:

 - Express mail: There are various options through the U.S. Post Office or a number of private companies.
-Simmons uses DHL Worldwide Delivery and TNT Worldwide Mail Fast for overseas mail.
+Simmons uses FEDEX for overseas mail.
 Be sure to price delivery before mailing.
 Express mail can be very expensive.